IT-kirsotnikov/Mogo/README.md

 # Mogo
-Adaptive layout with jQuery elements
+Adaptive layout with jQuery elements;
 Technologies used in the project:
 • HTML
 • CSS